 Is this then, ultimately, the message of the 6th Avenue exit, its lesson for us?
 For it leads us finally back to ourselves, and our definitions.
 Some have even gone so far as to define the 6th Avenue exit as a mirror.
 It returns us to ourselves and leads us to question definitions which were former beliefs.
 As everything, as anything of value does.
 The 6th Avenue exit is not something that can be “known”, or whose “purpose” can be discovered.
 It must be experienced, without prejudices or a priori assumptions about reality.
 It is there waiting for us.

-NUMEROUS SIGHTINGS HAVE now confirmed reports of the shabby old bearded man with a weather-beaten khaki knapsack sometimes seen standing at the curb as you reach the end of the exit’s off-ramp and turn onto 6th Avenue.
+NUMEROUS SIGHTINGS HAVE now confirmed reports of the shabby old bearded man with a weather-beaten khaki knapsack sometimes seen lounging on the grass near the curb as you reach the end of the exit’s off-ramp and turn onto 6th Avenue.
+His intense gaze at every car that passes is often remarked upon.
 Referred to as “The Sage” by the cognoscenti, but derided as a lunatic by the misinformed, he has told anyone who stops to talk that you will get from the 6th Avenue exit exactly what you need.
 No more, no less.
 And since, as he says, most of this race of earthlings know nothing of what they need, only what they want, what you get may be quite unexpected.
 The Sage will ramble on and tell you of how Albert Einstein once defined “space” as “love” and will tell you that you are there at the exit because you are supposed to be there.
 By definition, if you are there, you are supposed to be there.
 Nothing, he says, happens without a purpose.
 The 6th Avenue exit has drawn you there with its own special gravity.
 Gravity, he pronounces with a sweeping gesture of his arm, is merely the earth’s love for us; she does not let us go, because she loves us.